About Fernando Braz

 - Has 97% success rate of qualifying individuals for the Boston Marathon

-- Named Coach of the Year by New England Runner Magazine.
+- Coach of the Year, named by Salem News, Lynn Item, Eagle Tribune and New England Runner Magazine.

 - Coached a women's open team to 1st place in USA Track & Field (New England) Grand Prix Race Series in 2000, 2002, 2003, 2005, 2006, 2007, and 2008